07 Jul Hellish Travels to and from Osh, Kyrgyzstan

 After talking about my second-thoughts with my man, I decided to just go and take my chances despite something telling me not to.
 I went to find the luggage storage to lock up my belongings that I didn’t need to take to Osh.
 I had read that the Bishkek Airport did have a luggage storage facility, but I couldn’t seem to find it.
 An hour later and after asking dozens of people, I ended up going to the police to ask if they knew about it.
 Naturally, they said it didn’t exist (I later found out that there was one, but I don’t know any additional information regarding it) and asked for a bribe to hold my luggage.
 After cursing in my head at these assholes, I obliged as I really had no choice and I couldn’t abandon the luggage.
 I had left my things out at Adriano Coffee with the barista so I went back to get them and have my cell phone ready to record the exchange in case I had issues later.
 Just as I had suspected, they changed their price and upped it once they took a photocopy of my American passport (we tend to always get the highest bribes).

 The night passed and I finally boarded my plane.
+This is where I really longed for those night trains in Europe – trains are just easier, even when longer.
 I was tired and about to rest my eyes as the captain came on saying something in Russian and Uzbek to the passengers.
 I understood very little aside from the fact that we were going to be sitting aboard this plane for some time.
 The only English-speaker on the plane, I was thankful when I learned that one of the flight attendants spoke some decent English and told me that Osh was being torn apart by a blizzard and landing conditions weren’t ideal.
 I am pretty sure I said something along the lines of, “Oh that’s cool, can I disembark from the plane?
 I don’t want to go anymore.”
 And I would have really gotten off the plane at this point.
 This was some type of an omen and I wanted to avoid it so that I could catch my flight to Istanbul a few days later without any issues.
 I needed out of Central Asia.
 He wouldn’t let me off of the plane.

 Three hours later, we took off and Osh awaited us.